pjosols/datadomain/README.rst

 datadomain.py
 =============

-A Python module for interacting with the DataDomain backup appliance.
+A Python package for interacting with the DataDomain backup appliance.
 It uses the DataDomain REST API where possible and reverts to sending commands via SSH where necessary.